Nonparametric inference on counterfactuals in first-price auctions: Framework

 \subsection{Counterfactuals}

-The counterfactual experiment of interest is the increase in the reserve price from $\underline r$ to $r^*> \underline r$.\footnote{We do not consider the counterfactual decrease in the reserve price since no identification is possible in this case, unless, of course, $\underline r$ is non-binding (which is itself a non-testable assumption in our framework).
-This is due to the fact that we never observe the bidders whose valuations are smaller than $\underline r$.} We show that a variety of counterfactual metrics can be written in terms of the counterfactual reserve price $r^*$ and the distribution $G$ of bids submitted under the \emph{original} reserve price $\underline r$, despite the fact that the counterfactual experiment is accompanied by the change in the beliefs about the number of participants due to endogenous entry (see the last row of \cref{table_one}).
+We show that a variety of counterfactual metrics can be written in terms of the counterfactual reserve price $r^*$ and the distribution $G$ of bids submitted under the \emph{original} reserve price $\underline r$.
 We then show that, in our model, these counterfactual metrics can be rewritten as \emph{linear} functionals of the value quantile function $v(\cdot)$, the key observation enabling simple inference procedures in \cref{sec:func}.

 One such counterfactual is the total expected (ex ante) surplus.
-In a symmetric equilibrium, it is ex post equal to the highest valuation if it exceeds $r^*$, and zero otherwise, which is a random variable with CDF $A_2(G(\cdot))$.
+In a symmetric equilibrium, it is ex post equal to the highest valuation if it exceeds $r^*$, and zero otherwise, which is a random variable with CDF $G^M(\cdot)$.
 Hence the total surplus is its expectation

 Another counterfactual is bidder's expected surplus.
-We will distinguish the interim surplus of a potential bidder $\pi^p(v)$ from that of an active bidder $\pi^a(v)$.
-By the revenue equivalence principle \citep[see][]{krishna2009auction}, the interim expected utility of an active bidder is related to her equilibrium probability of winning, equal to $A_1(G(v))$, via the envelope conditions
+By the revenue equivalence principle \citep[see][]{krishna2009auction}, the interim surplus of a bidder is related to her equilibrium probability of winning, equal to $G^{M-1}(v)$, via the envelope conditions

-The interim expected utility of a potential bidder only differs from that of an active bidder by a factor of $a$, the expected participation rate (the ratio of the number of active bidders to the number of potential bidders) under the original reserve price $\underline r$,\footnote{We emphasize that endogenous participation is fully captured by the $A_1,A_2,A_3,A$ functions and the $a$ constant, and so we do not need the counterfactual participation rate in our calculations.}

-To derive the potential bidder's expected (ex ante) surplus $BS$, we need to take the expectation of $\pi^p(v)$ w.r.t. the distribution of $v$.
+To derive the bidder's expected (ex ante) surplus $\textit{BS}$, we need to take the expectation of $\pi(v|r^*)$ w.r.t. the distribution of $v$.
 Integration by parts yields the formula